Sushma1402/Supervised-Learning_Prediction_Decision_Tree/README.md

 # Supervised-Learning_Prediction_Decision_Tree
 Problem statement:  To predict the safety of the car.
 Create the Decision Tree Classifier and Visualize it graphically.

+## Used Python Packages:
+1) sklearn :
+      a) In python, sklearn is a machine learning package which include a lot of ML algorithms.
+      b) Here, we are using some of its modules like train_test_split, DecisionTreeClassifier,accuracy_score,precision_score,recall_score and           classification_report.
+2) NumPy :
+      a) It is a numeric python module which provides fast maths functions for calculations.
+      b) It is used to read data in numpy arrays and for manipulation purpose.
+3) Pandas :
+      a) Used to read and write different files.
+      b) Data manipulation can be done easily with dataframes.

+## Installation of the packages :
+In Python, sklearn is the package which contains all the required packages to implement Machine learning algorithm.
+You can install the sklearn package by following the commands given below.
+                      a) using pip :
+                                   pip install -U scikit-learn
+                         Before using the above command make sure you have scipy and numpy packages installed.
+                         If you don’t have pip.
+You can install it using python get-pip.py
+                      b) using conda :
+                                  conda install scikit-learn

+## Assumptions we make while using Decision tree :
+1) At the beginning, we consider the whole training set as the root.
+2) Attributes are assumed to be categorical for information gain and for gini index, attributes are assumed to be continuous.
+3) On the basis of attribute values records are distributed recursively.
+4) We use statistical methods for ordering attributes as root or internal node.
+5) While implementing the decision tree we will go through the following two phases:
+                  A) Building Phase
+                     a) Preprocess the dataset.
+                     b) Split the dataset from train and test using Python sklearn package.
+                     c) Train the classifier.
+                  B) Operational Phase
+                     a) Make predictions.
+                     b) Calculate the accuracy.

+## Data Import :
+              To import and manipulate 	the data we are using the pandas package provided in python.
+## Data Slicing :
+              Before training the model we have to split the dataset into the training and testing dataset.
+              To split the dataset for training and testing we are using the sklearn module train_test_split First of all we have to separate the target variable from the attributes in the dataset.
+              The variable X contains the attributes while the variable Y contains the target variable of the dataset.
+              Next step is to split the dataset for training and testing purpose.
+              As we are splitting the dataset in a ratio of 70:30 between training and testing so we are pass test_size parameter’s value as 0.3. random_state variable is a random number generator state used for random sampling.
+Accuracy score is used to calculate the accuracy of the trained classifier.
+Confusion Matrix is used to understand the trained classifier behavior over the test dataset or validate dataset.

 ## Decision Tree Algorithm
 1. Place the best attribute of our dataset at the root of the tree.
 2. Split the training set into subsets.
 Subsets should be made in such a way that each subset contains data with the same value for an attribute.